Rishi Sunak urged not to escalate culture wars in bid to avoid Tory annihilation

 Government sources made clear the prime minister intended to have “crunchier” political arguments around areas such as immigration, where the Conservatives believe Labour are weak, in the months ahead.

-But they indicated he would shy away from a fight on trans rights, a move which risks disappointing the right of his party.
+But they indicated he would shy away from a fight on trans rights, a move that risks disappointing the right of his party.

 It comes amid warnings he is “doomed to lose power” if he does not change course ahead of the next general election.

-One senior Tory told the Independent he feared a raft of “dog whistling” on culture war issues from his own party in the run-up to the election.
+One senior Tory told The Independent he feared a raft of “dog whistling” on culture war issues from his own party in the run-up to the election.

-The party did however hold on to Boris Johnson's old seat of Uxbridge and South Ruislip in outer London, after the party focused on London Labour mayor Sadiq Khan’s much disliked Ulez scheme to charge people with more polluting cars.
-Chris Skidmore, the UK Government's net zero tsar, said it would be an "abdication" of responsibility if ministers were to "play politics" with environmental policies.
+The party did however hold on to Boris Johnson’s old seat of Uxbridge and South Ruislip in outer London, after the Tory campaign focused on London’s Labour mayor Sadiq Khan’s much-disliked Ulez scheme to charge people with more polluting cars.
+Chris Skidmore, the government’s net zero tsar, said it would be an “abdication” of responsibility if ministers were to “play politics” with environmental policies.

 The Conservative MP said: “The UK has been an international leader on taking climate action and cutting our emissions at the same time as growing our economy.
 We did so by ensuring that we took the politics out of climate change, which affects us all, regardless of who is in power.”